The absorption coefficient at the

 known HII regions, the

-brightness temperature at the center of the recombination emission
+brightness temperature contributed by a recombination emission

 $$\bbox[border:3px blue solid,7pt]{T_{\rm L} \approx T_{\rm e}